What Does “Legally Authorized to Work in the United States” Mean?

 With so many opportunities in the United States, many foreign nationals have been trying to get into the States and get a job there.
 Especially if their home countries don’t offer them the best opportunities, or don’t pay them enough for their work, they may be chasing American jobs.
 However, one can only get a job if he/she is legally authorized to work in the United States.
 What exactly does that mean, and who is allowed to work in the U.S.?
 Here is all you need to know.

 Being work authorized means that you have the legal right to work in the United States.
 If you are a U.S. citizen, whether you were born in the States or naturalized, it means you can work in the U.S. with no issues.
 However, foreigners will only be allowed to work once their immigration status allows them to.

-If someone wishes to work in the United States and they’re foreigners, they will have to obtain work authorization.
+If someone wishes to work in the United States and they’re a foreigner, they will have to obtain work authorization.
 This is a document in the form of a card that allows a non-citizen or someone who isn’t a permanent resident to legally obtain a job in the States.
-The card is also known as EAD, short for employment authorization document.
+The card is also known as EAD, which is short for an employment authorization document.

 Someone with a green card will not require an EAD.
 The green card alone is proof that the individual is a permanent resident and has the right to work legally in the States.

 Which Foreign Nationals Are Permitted to Work in the U.S.?

 There are various categories of people who are permitted to work in the U.S. These include student/exchange workers, temporary workers, and permanent immigrant workers.
 As such, the categories of people permitted to work in the country include non-citizen nationals of the States, U.S. citizens, non-citizen, and non-residents authorized to work, as well as lawful permanent residents.

 When it comes to non-citizen, non-resident workers that may be authorized to work in the U.S., here are the specific categories that will have rights: